Required

 Shell

-Before we proceed further, I will quickly install my shell next, so I don’t go insane from using bash
+Before we proceed further, I will quickly install my shell next, so I don’t go insane from using bash.

 Of course, you can use any shell you want.

-In this case we’re using nu
+In this case we’re using nu Just say it: I use rust btw.

 In this case, we’ll be using xonsh.